 Cream butter and sugar together with a handheld or electric mixer until fluffy.

-Mix in flour, salt and vanilla until well combined.
+Mix in flour, salt, and vanilla until well combined.

-Mix chopped pecans into flour and butter mixture.
+Mix chopped pecans into the flour mixture.

 Drop cookie dough onto ungreased cookie sheets by teaspoonfuls.

 If you have a small cookie dough scoop, it will cut your time in half.
 If not, do it like I have every other year but this one and just measure out a teaspoonful and roll it into balls before putting it on the cookie sheet.